code4me/4me-app-builder-nodejs/README.md

 Now that the customer has installed the Typeform app, the request automation rule created in step 14 has become active in the customer account.

 The trigger of the request automation rule is `On status changed` with a condition on `status = completed`, so the rule will be executed each time the customer completes a request.
 This results in the following actions:

-**Step 19** The [automation rule](#integration-webhook-and-automation-rules) in the customer account is triggered and collects the `Form ID` from the integration instance and adds a note with the survey link to the completed request.
+**Step 19** The [automation rule](#app-webhook-and-automation-rules) in the customer account is triggered and collects the `Form URL` from the app instance and adds a note with the survey link to the completed request.

 **Step 20** The requester clicks on the survey link and fills out the survey form.